Creating Start Groups

 Start Groups: These are Groups of racers that start together (in mass start races) or in the same sequence (in individual start races).

-If you want all racers to start in one group skip to the Assigning Racer Numbers & Times section of this documentation.
+If all racers will start in one group, skip to the Assigning Racer Numbers & Times section of this documentation.
 If you want to have multiple start groups continue with the following steps.

 - For multiple start groups select “Define start groups using racers fields”.

 - Select which field(s) from your registration you want to use to define Start Groups.
 Most often this will be based off of racer categories, a distance field, Age and/or Gender.
 Once a field is selected, you will have a preview of what the Start Groups will be in the “These Groups will be create” window shown below.

 - You can define start groups based off of more than one field.
 For example let’s say you had a ski race where participants could choose from both a 10km or 20km distance.
 In this situation you may want to have a men’s and a woman’s start group for each distance.
 To do this you would select both the gender and distance fields which would create 4 start groups; 10k M, 10k F, 20k M, 20k F.